Charles-1791/knowledge_base/programming_language_notes/cpp_notes.md

     ...
 }
 ```

+### Const Global Variables
+A const global variable defined in a header file does not trigger a multiple definition error, even when not marked extern, because in C++, const variables have internal linkage by default.
+This behavior is similar to a static global variable in a header: each translation unit (i.e., each .cpp file that includes the header) gets its own separate copy of the variable.

+In other words, the variable is not shared across files, but rather duplicated into each compilation unit.
+This is why defining a const in a header is safe, as long as you don't rely on a single, shared instance.

 ### Implicit Inline Marks
 You may wonder: since definition should not appear in a head file unless marked `inline`, why can we define some member functions inside a class definition, which usually resides in a head file.